mtgingrass/CradleToGraveR-W3-simple/content/english/allposts/_index.md

 ---
-title: All posts
+title:              "All posts"
-type: allposts
+type:               "allposts"
 ---
 <h2>All Posts of Hugo W3 Simple Example Site From Start</h2>